testifysec/technical-assessments/platform/devops.md

 Your task is to create a high-level whiteboard diagram or a written outline that describes the components and steps involved in building a trunk-based, continuous delivery pipeline for this application.
 Here are the main points to cover:

 1. **Trunk-based Dev and Continuous Delivery**:
-   - In Contiuous Deliveyr with Trunk-Based dev, The `main` branch is trunk, and production must always continuously have latest from `main`.
+   - In Contiuous Delivery with Trunk-Based dev, The `main` branch is trunk, and production must always continuously have latest from `main`.
 Devs will branch off trunk to iterate in `shortlived-environments` before merging to trunk.
 How can your pipeline support this kind of strategy?

 2. **Continuous Integration**:
    - Describe the process of getting source, building, linting, and testing both the React frontend and Go backend.
    - How will these stages be executed?
 Are you using shell commands?
-(Consider that our open source tool (witness)[www.github.com/testifysec/witness] observes shell commands and records evidence trails, could you use witness to secure this pipeline?)
+(Consider that our open source tool [witness](www.github.com/testifysec/witness) observes shell commands and records evidence trails, could you use witness to secure this pipeline?)
    - Discuss security measures for your pipeline, including image scanning, vulnerability checks, and access control.
    - Specify the build tools, scripts, or CI/CD platforms you plan to use.
    - Specify the triggers and conditions for automatic deployments.
-   - Discuss rollback and version management strategies.
+   - Discuss rollback and incident response strategies.

 3. **Continuous Deployment to Kubernetes**:
    - Detail how your Kubernetes cluster will be set up.